panel-attack/panel-attack/readme_themes.md

 This is drawn on top of everything else!
 Although usually not necessary you can use it to obstruct certain parts of the game.

+#### Pause

+The pause image is displayed when pausing the game in single player game modes.
+Although technically a background, this one does NOT go into the background subdirectory.
+The image will get scaled down to fit the screen while maintaining aspect ratio if it has a different aspect ratio than 16:9.

+### Fonts

+`pixel_font_blue.png` is a sprite atlas for a font that is used for displaying 1P records in menus and character selection.
+While `pixel_font_grey` and `pixel_font_yellow` can also be specified, they currently don't get used by the game.

 ### Character selection

 #### Flags